elbrutalo/gcam-pixel10/README.md

 - On devices the mod actually supports (Pixel 7a, 8, 8 Pro, Fold, Tablet and older) the full mode list is kept
-- Either interface can be forced from *Settings → Viewfinder buttons → GCam360 Interface*, and is asked once on first launch
+- Either interface can be forced from *Settings → Viewfinder buttons → SGCam 360 Interface*, and is asked once on first launch
 - Package name is `com.shamim.cam`, so it installs alongside the stock camera

 Output is a regular JPEG with XMP panorama metadata, so Google Photos displays